 Are you looking to set up a worker-owned cooperative or convert your existing business into one?

 A more democratic economy is central to the Preston Model, including cooperative models of business enterprise.
-The University's Centre for SME Development and the Propeller enterprise development and incubation hub are committed to supporting the University of Central Lancashire (UCLan) community in the creation of business start-ups, including, where appropriate, co-operatives.
+The University's Centre for SME and Enterprise Development and the Propeller enterprise development and incubation hub are committed to supporting the University of Central Lancashire (UCLan) community in the creation of business start-ups, including, where appropriate, co-operatives.
 The Centre for Citizenship and Community is engaged in participative research with Preston communities, including the research and evaluation of the Preston Model.

 In 2020 UCLan, supported by Preston City Council and the Preston Cooperative Development Network (PCDN), received a grant from the Open Society Foundations (OSF) to support the development of the Preston Model and the cooperative economy in Preston.
 The grant covers the creation of a development plan for a cooperative entrepreneurial ecosystem for Preston, supported by experts from Mondragon; the creation of a Preston Co-operative Education Centre, the development of Union Co-ops with the support of experts from the US based organisation 1Worker1Vote, a research and evaluation project by UCLan researchers, and funds for the development of worker-owned co-operatives for Preston.
 In partnership with the PCDN, we are offering funding from the OSF grant to provide start-up technical support for worker cooperatives in the Preston region to March 2022.

 What is a worker-owned co-op?

 Worker coops exist all over the world.
 In the UK there are over 500 worker coops operating in many different sectors, from printing and graphic design to food wholesale and distribution, cycling, catering, web design, clothing manufacture and healthcare.